Thomas of Berlanga

 The Dominicans of Hispaniola then depended on the province of Andalusia, but Berlanga obtained at Roma, in 1528, the establishment of a separate province under the name of Santa Cruz, of which he was appointed provincial in 1530.

-o Domingo he claimed the newly founded province of Santiago de Mexico as being under his jurisdiction, but was successfully opposed by Fray Domingo de Betanzos.
+From Santo Domingo he claimed the newly founded province of Santiago de Mexico as being under his jurisdiction, but was successfully opposed by Fray Domingo de Betanzos.
 After a visit to Spain, he brought with him to Panama some farmer-families and many seeds.
 After his second travel to Spain, he returned to Panama with twenty farmer-families in 1536.

-Thomas of Berlanga was proposed for the Bishopric of Panama, and went thither.
+About the same time Thomas of Berlanga was proposed for the Bishopric of Panama, and went thither.
 His diocese embraced everything discovered, and to be discovered, on the South-American west coast, from which but a few years previous had come the news of the discovery of Peru by Pizarro.

 When, therefore, the Spanish crown began to notice signs of trouble between Pizarro and Almagro, about their respective territorial limits, it sent Bishop Berlanga to Peru with power to arbitrate between the two on any question at issue.
+But the arbitration between Pizarro and Almagro failed.

 At the same time the Spanish monarch, the Emperor Charles VI, by a decree (cédula) dated 19 July, 1534, ordered Berlanga to make a report on the condition and prospects of Peru, its geographical and ethnographic peculiarities.